-I’m also a cognitive neuroscientist who uses predictive modeling to study the ways in which the human auditory system understands speech.
-I also help to build tools that make it easier to analyze and share data from the brain.
+I used to be a cognitive neuroscientist using predictive modeling to study the ways in which the human auditory system understands speech.

 Check out the links above for more information on some of the things I’ve been up to, or see my blog for some of my thoughts.